cstabb/elden-brain/README.md

 poetry install
 ```

-Following installing, open the included **config.ini** file and set the wiki_url variable to your favorite Elden Ring wiki.
+Following installation, run the 'eldenbrain' command and follow the prompts to get started.

 ## Features